Bright Star Technology

 Bright Star Technology, Inc. was founded by Elon Gasper and Nedra Goedert during the early 1980s and was a key player in multimedia technology.
 Well-known titles from Bright Star include HyperAnimation, Alphabet Blocks, and the Talking Tutors series.
 Bright Star was acquired by Sierra On-Line in 1992, and was a cornerstone of Sierra's educational games department.

-Since the acquisition, several computer-related companies have been founded with this name, or a similar one.

 Prior to starting the company, Gasper was teaching computer science at California Institute of Technology while trying to teach his daughter how to read.
 He became inspired by the lip-synchronization positions charts used in Disney animation.
 This inspired him to create animated tutors whose mouths moved realistically to humans.
 This continued to Early Math, which follows the curriculum from the National Association of Teachers of Mathematics.

-In 1995, Information Technology Design Associates was hired to develop two titles for the Golden Books Interactive product line from Western Publishing Company.
-These two titles were Colours and Shapes with Hickory and Science Shop with Monker.

 A.J.'s World was developed by Sierra's subsidiaries Coktel Vision and Bright Star Technology.